 What is activated charcoal?

-Charcoal which has been treated to remove hydrocarbons and to increase its adsorptive properties.
-It acts by condensing and holding a gas or solute onto its surface; thus inhibitory substances in nutrient medium may be adsorbed to charcoal included in the medium.
+Activated charcoal is charcoal which has been treated to remove hydrocarbons and to increase its adsorptive properties.
+It acts by condensing and holding a gas or solute onto its surface; thus inhibitory substances in the nutrient medium may be adsorbed to charcoal included in the medium.
 Rooting factors such as phenolamines present as contaminants in charcoal may stimulate growth in vitro.
 Its addition to rooting medium may stimulate root initiation in some plant species.
 Activated charcoal may differ in origin and in composition. cf charcoal; phenolic exudation.

 How long does it take to see callus formation on an explant?

 It all depends on the species of plants and which part you use for the explant.
 It can show up in a matter of days, but it could take months.